 - They’re more relaxed.
 The chill vibe of an in-home session lends itself well to loving on your kiddos and partner, which is totally my jam.

-My goal in every session is to tell your family’s story, to show the connections between you, and to capture a moment in time.
+My goal in every session is to show the connections between you.
 Yes, this totally happens with outdoor photos too, but there’s just no contest when it comes to storytelling inside your home.

 Why can’t we wear the same thing we’d wear for an outdoor session?